wanghaisheng/responsive-landing-page-starter/content/blog/en/sms-notifications-browser-with-angular-node-ably-dr.md

 ![ng serve](https://www.nexmo.com/wp-content/uploads/2018/07/ng-serve.png#no-border)

 The app is now running on [http://localhost:4200](http://localhost:4200 "localhost"), and you can load it in a browser.
-It's been generated using the Angular CLI, but I’ve also added Materialize.css and Nexmo branding to it.
+It's been generated using the Angular CLI, but I’ve also added Materialize.css and branding to it.
 It should look like this:

 ![booilerplate app](https://www.nexmo.com/wp-content/uploads/2018/07/boilerplate-app.png#no-border)